wtbarnes/pyastro-2018-talk/presentation.md

   ```

 ???
-Directory structure maps well to HDF5 file
+* Directory structure maps well to HDF5 file
-We use h5py package
+* fiasco uses h5py package
-Can select specific columens without reading the whole file
+* Can select specific columns without reading the whole file
+* Provide some extra "sugar" to cut down on no. of lines, return units, etc.

 ---
 class: middle
+exclude: true

 * Interface between HDF5 file and the code:
   1. Provides separation between the computation and the data I/O